BijoyKM/jsquiz/README.md

 * ## As a Website User:
 1. To use the website to play the quiz with clear and informative buttons.
 2. Upon clicking on answers, the correct answer in shown in green color(hsl(163, 90%, 23%)) and wrong answer in light red color hsl(0, 89%, 65%).
+If correct answer is chosen the Score value is incremented by 1.
 3. To use Next to go to the next question and to Exit button to goto the homepage.
+The question index is also incremented by 1 when the Next button is pressed.

 # 1. Strategy